SirPepe/ornament/Readme.md

 ```

 If you'd rather catch event happening in the component's shadow dom, the syntax
-gets a bit gnarly at first:
+gets a bit more gnarly at first:

 ```javascript
 import { define, subscribe } from "@sirpepe/ornament";